resbazaz/organization/GOVERNANCE.md

 ### Intellectual property

 All intellectual property created by ResBaz is owned by the community.
-The board of directors is responsible for managing the community's intellectual property in a responsible and transparent manner.
+All intellecutal property developed by instructors of the annual festival is not part of the intellectual property of ResBaz, but should be shared with an open access license.
+The steering committee is responsible for managing the community's intellectual property in a responsible and transparent manner.

 ### Termination

-ResBaz may be terminated by a two-thirds vote of the board of directors.
-In the event of termination, the board of directors will be responsible for ensuring that the community's assets are transferred to a new organization that is committed to the mission of ResBaz.
+ResBaz may be terminated by a unanimous vote of the steering committee.
+In the event of termination, the steering committee will be responsible for ensuring that the community's assets are transferred to a new organization that is committed to the mission of ResBaz.

 ### Amendments